Ben-Hur (1959 film): Casting

-Myrna Hansen, who was crowned Miss U.S.A in 1953, was considered for the role of a leper.
+Myrna Hansen, who was crowned Miss USA in 1953, was considered for the role of a leper.

 Cinematography

 Robert L. Surtees, who had already filmed several of the most successful epics of the 1950s, was hired as cinematographer for the film.
 Early on in the film's production, Zimbalist and other MGM executives made the decision to film the picture in a widescreen format.
 Wyler strongly disliked the widescreen format, commenting that "Nothing is out of the picture, and you can't fill it.
 You either have a lot of empty space, or you have two people talking and a flock of others surrounding them who have nothing to do with the scene.
 Your eye just wanders out of curiosity."
 The cameras were also quite large, heavy, and difficult and time-consuming to move.
 To overcome these difficulties, Surtees and Wyler collaborated on using the widescreen lenses, film stocks, and projection technologies to create highly detailed images for the film.
 Wyler was best known for composition in depth, a visual technique in which people, props, and architecture are not merely composed horizontally but in depth of field as well.
 He also had a strong preference for long takes, during which his actors could move within this highly detailed space.

-The movie was filmed in a process known as "MGM Camera 65".
+The film was filmed in a process known as "MGM Camera 65".
 1957's Raintree County was the first MGM film to use the process.
-The MGM Camera 65 used special 65mm Eastmancolor film stock with a 2.76:1 aspect ratio.
-70mm anamorphic camera lenses developed by the Mitchell Camera Company were manufactured to specifications submitted by MGM.
+The MGM Camera 65 used special 65 mm Eastmancolor film stock with a 2.76:1 aspect ratio.
+70 mm anamorphic camera lenses developed by the Mitchell Camera Company were manufactured to specifications submitted by MGM.
 These lenses squeezed the image down 1.25 times to fit on the image area of the film stock.
-Because the film could be adapted to the requirements of individual theaters, movie houses did not need to install special, expensive 70mm projection equipment.
-Six of the 70mm lenses, each worth $100,000, were shipped to Rome for use by the production.
+Because the film could be adapted to the requirements of individual theaters, movie houses did not need to install special, expensive 70 mm projection equipment.
+Six of the 70 mm lenses, each worth $100,000, were shipped to Rome for use by the production.